LV Criminal Defense: Our Experience

 • Using Information of Another (2023):

 In July 2023, D.D. was accused of using another person’s information without consent.
 The defense demonstrated a lack of sufficient evidence in court.
-The case was ultimately dismissed and the client was cleared of all charges.
+The case was ultimately dismissed, and the client was cleared of all charges.

 • Battery (2023):

 In August 2023, R.O. faced two misdemeanor Battery charges.
 After a full review, both charges were dismissed by the prosecution.
-The client faced no penalties and the matter was closed.
+The client faced no penalties, and the matter was closed.

 • Lewdness with a Child Under 14 (2023):

 In August 2023, S.H. was charged with Lewdness involving a child under 14, a serious felony offense.
-After investigation, the case was dismissed due to lack of supporting evidence.
+After the investigation, the case was dismissed due to a lack of supporting evidence.
 The client was fully exonerated and cleared of all allegations.

 • Solicitation of Prostitution (2023):